-Commercial partners and suppliers must not offer or provide any rewards or incentives in connection with any prospective or current business dealings.
-Staff and people working on behalf of a Transport agency, are not permitted to request such rewards or incentives and are expected to decline any gifts, benefits, travel or hospitality offered.
+Consistent with the NSW

+Government Supplier Code of

+Conduct, commercial partners

+and suppliers must not offer or

+provide any rewards or incentives

+in connection with any prospective

+or current business dealings.
+Staff

+and people working on behalf

+of a Transport agency, are not

+permitted to request such rewards

+or incentives and must decline any

+gifts, benefits, travel or hospitality

+offered, irrespective of whether

+those people are directly involved

+in the procurement or not.